IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 Guide.
 Guideline Engine solutions may be implemented as an add-on to a FHIR® server or the server may natively operationalize support for this operation.
 There are many deployment options.
-For example, an engine might be operationalized by a software developer kit (SDK) or it might be a hosted online service operated by a Ministry of Health.
+For example, an engine might be operationalized by a software development kit (SDK) or it might be a hosted online service operated by a Ministry of Health.
 As noted above, some Guideline Performer actors may be grouped with a Guideline Engine as part of a single software solution.
 Except for the normative